 So where are the areas with the driest weather and most sunshine year round?
 Using the map below will help you visualize which areas are driest.
 Here's our list, driest to wettest.

 - On the South Shore, Kihei, Wailea, and Makena are very dry areas that average just a few meager inches of rain a year.
-Along the southwest coastline, Lahaina is also fairly dry year round.
 In the center of the island, Kahului is also very dry.
 Accommodations are abundant in these areas.

-- Moving north from Lahaina, Kaanapali is your next best bet, receiving slightly more than the areas south of town.
+- Moving north, Kaanapali is your next best bet, receiving slightly more than the areas south of town.
 Naturally, the further north you go from Kaanapali towards Kapalua, the more rain you'll experience; though it's still a very small amount.
 Again, accommodations are abundant here, as well.

 Hopefully, you now have a better idea of what the weather is like on Maui, and which areas offer the weather conditions you prefer.
 It's really hard to select a bad area on Maui, but you can now make the best choice for you and your travel party.
 Also, be sure to check out our Where to Stay on Maui article for more specific Maui travel tips.

 Hurricane Season on Maui

 Hurricane and tropical storms are historically rare events on/around Maui, but it’s still important to be prepared for storms if you visit during Hawaii hurricane season - June through November.